-(1) This event began in low-key fashion when Mariano Vallejo [[vah-YEH-ho]] shared drinks with Ezekiel Merritt prior to being put under arrest by William Ide [["EYED"]].
+(6) A call to resist this uprising urged to "imitate that noble example" of dying at Thermopylae and was issued by Pío Pico.
+This event began in low-key fashion when Mariano Vallejo [[vah-YEH-ho]] shared drinks with Ezekiel Merritt prior to being put under arrest by William Ide [["EYED"]].
 Kit Carson claimed to have a "shoot to kill" order while leading a group of osos in this event.
-For the point, identify this 1846 uprising against the Mexican government in California that was named for a banner which depicted the "Grizzly" variety of one mammal.
+For the point, identify this 1846 uprising against the Mexican government in California that was named for a banner with an animal on it.